-There is, of course, some truth to this.
-In more rural areas, people’s journeys are typically longer (making it less likely that they can be walked or cycled), while the lower levels of travel demand make it harder to operate regular public transport services.
+There is, of course, an element of truth to this.
+In more rural areas, people’s journeys are typically longer (making it less likely that they can be walked or cycled), while the lower levels of travel demand make it harder to provide public, shared and community transport services that are both convenient and cost-effective.
+It is therefore harder for rural residents to get by without a car.
+However the lack of alternatives obviously creates real problems for children and young people in rural communities, as well as those on low incomes and those (especially older people) who are prevented from driving by health conditions or disabilities.

 The report of these roundtables identified a number of solutions, and examples of good practice, for tackling car-dependence in the ‘peri-urban’ areas around smaller towns, as well as more remote rural areas, not least those which are popular as recreational and holiday destinations: